Locations:

 What is pregnancy glow?

-During pregnancy, some women may find that their cheeks grow rosier and their skin looks more vibrant.
+During pregnancy, you may find that your cheeks grow rosier and your skin looks more vibrant.
 Those physical changes can result in what many describe as a “glowing” appearance.

 What causes pregnancy glow?